sejaldua/sejaldua/README.md

 I'm a data scientist, programmer, biomedical engineer, runner, and sushi connoisseur 🍣.

 - 👩‍💻 I am passionate about data-driven decision making, health & fitness technology, and leveraging AI & ML to augment human capabilities.
-- 🌱 Currently learning graph analytics, and mobile development, and sports analytics!
+- 🌱 Currently learning mobile development, deterministic optimization, and sports analytics!
 - 🎓 Recently graduated Summa Cum Laude from Tufts University with a dual degree in Data Science and Biomedical Engineering!
 Now pursuing in M.S. in Analytics from Georgia Institute of Technology
 - 💬 Ask me about my experience co-teaching a college class (Data Science for Biotech) at Tufts.
 - ⚡ Fun fact: I memorized 314 digits of pi in 6th grade... and still remember them... because I am a huge nerd!